hphelion/documentation/compute.network-guide.md

 ###Port Configuration:###
 **Background**

-The HP Helion Cloud compute service attaches virtual servers to the network via HP Helion Cloud Networking ports, which are created in one of the two following ways:
+The HP Helion Public Cloud compute service attaches virtual servers to the network via HP Helion Public Cloud Networking ports, which are created in one of the two following ways:

 1. You can create ports in Networking and pass them to compute.